jungmannlab/picasso/readme.rst

 Installation
 ------------

 Check out the `Picasso release page <https://github.com/jungmannlab/picasso/releases/>`__ to download and run the latest compiled one-click installer for Windows.
 Here you will also find the Nature Protocols legacy version.
-For the platform-independent usage of Picasso (e.g., with Linux and Mac Os X), please follow the advanced installation instructions.
+For the platform-independent usage of Picasso (e.g., with Linux and Mac Os X), please follow the advanced installation instructions below.

 Advanced installation for Python programmers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~